aidamanna/browsenator/README.md

 Browsenator.for(:chrome, headless: true)
 ```

-If you specify headless property for Safari, Browsenator will just igore it.
+If you specify headless property for Safari, Browsenator will just ignore it.

 #### Browser versions
 For local browsers Browsenator will always start the browser version that you have installed in your computer.

 Additionally, you will need to have installed the corresponding browser driver:

 - Google Chrome: chromedriver
 - Mozilla Firefox: geckodriver
 - Apple Safari: safaridriver (no download is needed, it is pre-installed if you have Safari 10 or latter).